Square-Zero-Labs/Wan2GP/RunPod-Template-README.md

 - Remove unused models from `/workspace/models`
 - Remove old logs at `/worskpace/wan2gp.log`

-## Updating the Application (Live Pod)
+## ⚠️ Advanced: Live-Updating the Application ⚠️

 If you want to update the Wan2GP application to the latest version of Wan2GP without waiting for a new version of the template, you can use the built-in update script.

+> 🛑 **DANGER: This is an advanced feature and can break your pod.**
+>
+> - **No Automatic Rollback:** If the update fails or introduces bugs, there is no automatic way to go back.
+Your pod may become unusable.
+> - **Untested Code:** You are pulling the latest code from the Wan2GP repository, which has not been tested in this specific RunPod environment.
+It may have new dependencies or bugs that cause the application to fail.
-**Important**: If you stop and restart your pod after updating, you should run the update script again on restart.
+> - **Restarting Pod:** If you stop and restart your pod after updating, you should run the update script again on restart.
 Otherwise, you could have mismatched python dependency versions.

 To run the live update: